Stiffstream/restinio/README.md

 Simultaneously connection runs two logical objectives.
 The first one is responsible for receiving requests and passing them to handler (read part) and the second objective is streaming resulting responses back to client (write part).
-Such logical separation comes from http-pipelining support and various types of response building strategies.
+Such logical separation comes from HTTP pipelining support and various types of response building strategies.

 Without error handling and timeouts control Read part looks like this:

 1. Start reading from socket;
-2. Receive a portion of data from socket and parse http request out of it;
+2. Receive a portion of data from socket and parse HTTP request out of it;
-3. If http message parsing is incomplete then go back to step 1;
+3. If HTTP message parsing is incomplete then go back to step 1;
-4. If http message parsing is complete pass request and connection to request handler;
+4. If HTTP message parsing is complete pass request and connection to request handler;
 5. If request handler reject request, then push not-implemented response (status 501) to outgoing queue ans stop reading from socket;
 5. If request was accepted and the number of requests int process is less than